tsudijon/tsudijon.github.io/_pages/about.md

 Previously, I worked in quantitative finance.
 Before that, I studied Applied Mathematics at Brown University, where I had the pleasure of working with [Kavita Ramanan](https://www.brown.edu/academics/applied-mathematics/faculty/kavita-ramanan/home) and [Lorin Crawford](https://www.lorincrawford.com/).
 I can be contacted at tsudijon at stanford.edu.

-*I'm currently looking for postdoc positions in the 2026-2027 academic year.*
+*I'm currently looking for postdoc positions for the 2026-2027 academic year.*

 ![stanford](/images/stanford.jpeg)